 The TGA may approve the inclusion of a device in the ARTG based on the information provided in the application received, or TGA may select an application for audit assessment.

 The audit of the application may involve a review of information such as the labeling, instructions for use, technical documentation and advertising materials for the device, clinical evidence, risk management documentation for the device, reports from the notified bodies, or microbiology assessment.

-Foreign manufacturers who intend to market their medical devices in Australia need to comply with additional requirements while submitting the documents required for the registration process to the TGA.
+Foreign manufacturers who intend to market their medical devices in Australia should comply with additional requirements while submitting the documents required for the registration process to the TGA.

-Devices are regulated and reviewed based on the risk associated with the device with broadly classified as Low-risk devices and moderate to high-risk devices.
+Devices are regulated and reviewed based on the risk associated with the device, broadly classified as Low-risk devices and moderate to high-risk devices.

 Regulatory flow for low-risk devices (Class I)

-Class I medical devices that do not have measuring function and which are not intended to be supplied sterile, and some Class 1 IVD medical devices that are not intended to be used for self-testing or point-of-care, can be auto-included in the ARTG.
+Class-I medical devices do not have a measuring function and don’t require to be sterile.
+Some Class 1 IVD medical devices not for self-testing or point-of-care can be auto-included in the ARTG.